The school's Tamil department aims to develop pupils to be able to use the language fluently and confidently in formal and informal contexts.

 Besides developing pupils to become passionate Tamil learners, we also focus on exposing the pupils to the Indian culture so that they can truly appreciate their roots and traditions.

 Many programs and activities are planned and carried out in order to achieve the desired outcomes.

 In January, our P4 Tamil pupils went on a learning journey to the ‘Pongal’ bazaar at Little India.
 The girls had a meaningful experience finding more about the festival.
 They watched a demo on traditional fabric painting and had fun watching the cows which were brought over to the bazaar from the Viknesh dairy farm.
 There were huge sugar-canes and colourful ‘Pongal’ pots lined up for public viewing and for purchasing.

 Pupils will be given the opportunities to participate in cultural activities.
 The TL department organized fun and cultural activities for all levels from P1-P6 during the MT Fortnight Week.
 The pupils will learn valuable information about the Indian culture and will also have exciting hands-on activities.

-Our Deepavali concert is usually staged during the Oct-Nov period.
-Pupils will put up items which exhibit the Indian culture.
-From the Deepavali concert, the non-Hindu pupils also learn more about Deepavali.
+Our Deepavali concert is usually staged during the Oct-Nov period every year.
+Pupils will put up items which exhibits the Indian culture.
+From the Deepavali concert, the Non-Hindu pupils also learn more about Deepavali.